At least 79 dead after migrant vessel sinks off Greece; hundreds may be missing

 Rescue volunteer Constantinos Vlachonikolos said nearly all the survivors were men.

 “They were very worn out.
 How could they not be?” he said.
-Rescuers said many of the people pulled from the water could not swim and were clutching debris.
+Rescuers said many of the people pulled from the water couldn't swim and were clutching debris.
 The coast guard said none had life jackets.

 The Italy-bound boat was believed to have left the Tobruk area in eastern Libya — a country plunged into chaos following a NATO-backed uprising that toppled and killed longtime autocrat Moammar Gadhafi in 2011.
 Human traffickers have benefited from the instability, and made Libya one of the main departure points for people attempting to reach Europe on smuggler’s boats.

+European Commission President Ursula von der Leyen tweeted that she was “deeply saddened by the news of the shipwreck ... and the many reported deaths.”

-The route from North Africa to Italy through the central Mediterranean is the deadliest in the world, according to the United Nations migration agency, known as IOM, which has recorded more than 17,000 deaths and disappearances there since 2014.
+The route from North Africa to Italy through the central Mediterranean is the deadliest in the world, according to the U.N. migration agency, known as IOM, which has recorded more than 17,000 deaths and disappearances there since 2014.

 Smugglers use unseaworthy boats and cram as many migrants as possible inside — sometimes inside locked holds — for journeys that can take days.
 They head for Italy, which is directly across the Mediterranean from Libya and Tunisia, and much closer than Greece to the Western European countries that most migrants hope to eventually reach.